monsoonmaelstrom/book2/book2.md

 “She changed.
 Right around the time her brother died.
 She… I don’t know how she is now, but she became a different person after he died.
 It was subtle at first.
 Or maybe I didn’t want to see it, but she became meaner and more vindictive.
 She went from being a person who had friends to being someone who only had people she used when she needed something from them.
 It wasn’t long after that that our friendship fell apart.”

-When I don’t offer any response to that, Liam picks up the conversation.
-“Reese, you gave me a key that you said my mother left for me.
+When I don’t offer any response, Liam picks up the conversation.
+“Reese, you gave me a key you said my mother left for me.
 We need to know whatever it is you know about that key.
 How it was made, who made it, why.”

 “I—” Reese begins to rise, but Liam catches her wrists.